GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

 because your build needs to take place in the same operating system and architecture as your deployment environment.
 In this section, you will use Docker to cross-compile a release.
-(However, your app will eventually run directly on a Compute Engine VM, not in a Docker container).
+(However, your app will eventually run directly on a Compute Engine VM, not in a Docker container.)
 Then, you will upload your release to a Cloud Storage bucket.

 ### Prepare a Cloud Storage bucket